 History of Cupping Therapy

 Cupping has been used as a therapeutic approach over 5000 years in China.
 Originally cattle horns are used for such a treatment, therefore Cupping therapy was also called “Horn Therapy”.
-People use cupping to treat all sort of pains, cold, Chronic cough.
-Cupping therapy also were used to suck blood and pus out for treating boils, or poison snake bite.
+People use cupping to reduce all sort of pains, relieve some symptoms of cold flu and cough.
+Cupping therapy also were used to suck blood and pus out for boils, or poison snake bite.

-Cupping had been used to treat disease in other part of the world a few thousand years ago as well.
+Cupping had been used to relieve symptoms of many diseases in other part of the world a few thousand years ago as well.
 In 1550 BC, people in Egypt were using cupping for bleeding or other diseases as well as preserve health.
-In Greece, there are still some people use cupping to treat cold (with blood letting afterwards to get toxins out from the body).
+In Greece, there are still some people use cupping to treat cold and flu related symptoms (with blood letting afterwards to get toxins out from the body).

 Ancient cupping therapy

 Horn therapy – ancient cupping treatment using cattle horns

 Cup with squeeze rubber top